 Our success and ability to compete effectively are substantially dependent upon our internally developed and acquired technology and data resources, which we protect through a combination of copyright, trade secret, and patent and trademark law.
-To date, we have filed two provisional patent applications with the United States Patent and Trademark Office, and three non-provisional patent applications two of which are based on the two filed provisional applications in the United States.
+To date, we have filed two provisional patent applications with the United States Patent and Trademark Office, and two non-provisional patent applications based on the two filed provisional applications in the United States and via the Patent Cooperation Treaty designating all member countries.
 In the future, additional patents may be filed with respect to internally developed or acquired technologies.
 Our industry is highly competitive and many individuals and companies have sought to patent processes in the industry.
 In addition, the patent process takes several years and involves considerable expense.
 Further, patent applications and patent positions in our industry are highly uncertain and involve complex legal and factual questions due in part to the number of competing technologies.
 As a result, we may not be able to successfully prosecute these patents, in whole or in part, or any additional patent filings that we may make in the future.
 We also depend on our trade name and domain names.
 We may not be able to adequately protect our technology and data resources.
 In addition, intellectual property laws vary from country to country, and it may be more difficult to protect our intellectual property in some foreign jurisdictions in which we may plan to enter.
 If we fail to obtain and maintain patent or other intellectual property protection for our technology, our competitors could market competing products and services utilizing our technology.
+Any such failure could have a material adverse effect on our business.

 Despite our efforts to protect our proprietary rights, unauthorized parties domestically and internationally may attempt to copy or otherwise obtain and use our services, technology and other intellectual property.
 We cannot be certain that the steps we have taken will prevent any misappropriation or confusion among consumers and merchant advertisers.
-If we are unable to protect our intellectual property rights from unauthorized use, our competitive position could be adversely affected.